Userindefinido/Userindefinido/README.md

 For people and things that went before
 I know I'll often stop and think about them
 In my life, I love you more
-In my life, I love you more...*
+In my life, I love you more...* 🤍🌻

+_Gosto de musica
+_Faço aniversário dia 26/09
+_amo artes, biologia e áreas humanas
+_eu diria que sou reflexiva
+_sou extrovertida
+_ minha MBTI é ESFP...